mpepping/docker-sensible/README.md

-# sensible-docker for Home Assistant
+# docker-sensible for Home Assistant

-Run this sensible-docker image on Linux hosts for which you want to see some basic OS information in Home Assistant in an easy way.
+Run this docker-sensible image on Linux hosts for which you want to see some basic OS information in Home Assistant in an easy way.

 Requires Home Assistant with an MQTT broker.
 Preferably a MQTT broker that supports auto-discovery, like Mosquitto.